 About the author

-Declan is Clinic Director for the UFIT Clinic and a fully qualified, registered physiotherapist.
+Declan Halpin is our UFIT Team Director and a fully qualified, registered physiotherapist.
 He is passionate about helping his patients achieve their long term goals through identifying their weaknesses and imbalances, and developing a strategy to eradicate them.

 Find out more about Declan right here.